jtadams02/jtadams02/README.md

 - 👋 Hi, I’m @jtadams02
 - 👀 I'm a current undergraduate at the University of Alabama majoring in Computer Science
 - 😎 I'm focusing on Software Engineering, learning how to build apps or services which people use!
-I also have an interest in Cybersecurity and am the Competiton Team Leader for Alabama's Cybersecurity Team.
+I also have an interest in Cybersecurity and am the Competiton Team Leader for the University of Alabama's Cybersecurity Team.
 I've lead our team to top finishes placing us top 40 in National Cyber Leage, and top 20 in the ICL Collegiate Cup
 - 🌱 My profile will house practically everything that I do!

 <!---